JoTM-stack/global-superstore-powerbi/README.md

 - Data Visualization

 ---
+## Project Workflow

+1. Imported the Global Superstore dataset into PostgreSQL.
+2. Designed a dimensional model using fact and dimension tables.
+3. Connected Power BI to PostgreSQL.
+4. Created DAX measures and KPIs.
+5. Built interactive dashboards and visualizations.
+6. Generated business insights and recommendations.

 ## Database Design

+---

 The source data was stored in PostgreSQL and organized using a dimensional model to support analytical reporting.